cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 device The different options correspond to different key combination held while the device resets.

+# Audio

+The speaker button in the upper right corner allows to toggle audio emulation on / off.
+Cloudpilot always starts with audio disabled, and the icon must be tapped to enable it.

+The volume can be changed on the settings tab.
+The speaker button is not shown if the volume is set to zero.

 ### Reset

 No key held.
 This causes a plain reset.